-It’s common sense that you’ll grieve after that heart-breaking separation.
-But what no one tells you is that it’s okay to grieve.
-This is one of the things no one tells you about a breakup.
+It’s inevitable that you’ll grieve after that heart-breaking separation.
+But what no one tells you is that it’s okay to grieve after a breakup.

 Not only is it okay, but it’s normal.
-Yes, even when people are telling you to get over it and move on, it is still okay to grieve.
-Grief is the first stage of getting over things.
-It gives you a fresh perspective on things and lets you begin again.
+Yes, even when people are telling you to get over the breakup and move on, it is still okay to grieve.

 2. It is okay to not feel normal

 Sometimes, overthinking and anxiety may lead you to believe several false things about yourself.
 This escalates exponentially after a breakup.

 What you need to realize is that whatever happened, it was a very important phase of your life and letting that go is going to be hard.
 There is never an easy answer to the question “how to get over a breakup?”

 But there is no point in blaming yourself about what happened.
 You will not feel normal that’s for sure.
 You could lock yourself in a room all day and feel cranky and disoriented – that’s also okay.
 But ensure you don’t do it forever after the breakup.

 3. You keep thinking about a future with your ex